George Soros conspiracy theories: 1990s

-George Soros conspiracies emerged from disinformation campaigns in the late 1990s.
+George Soros's conspiracies emerged from disinformation campaigns in the late 1990s.

 The earliest connection to antisemitic tropes researchers have identified was in 1992 when far-right Hungarian Justice and Life Party leader István Csurka used imagery of Soros as being part of a Jewish global conspiracy.

-In the early 1990s George Soros was accused of being involved in an Anglo-French-Jewish-liberal conspiracy against Croatia and Germany.
+In the early 1990s, Soros was accused of being involved in an Anglo-French-Jewish-liberal conspiracy against Croatia and Germany.

-As Russian Intelligence began to report that American non-profits, especially George Soros's Open Society, were undermining sovereignty in Russia and Eastern Europe, conspiracy theories about George Soros began to spread.
+As Russian Intelligence began to report that American non-profits, especially Soros's Open Society, were undermining sovereignty in Russia and Eastern Europe, conspiracy theories about Soros began to spread.
 Anthropologist Ivan Kalmar writes that it is "not clear where the Soros Myth began...
 A likely candidate for the dubious honour of originating it is the Executive Intelligence Review, founded by the far-right American commentator Lyndon LaRouche.
 An article in the November 1, 1996 edition accuses the financier of manipulating the world's finances in partnership with the Rothschilds, who 'launched Soros's career, citing a piece by writer F. William Engdahl.
 Similarly, author Michael Wohlraich identifies Engdahl as the first US populariser of Soros conspiracy theories, noting the same text.
 This has been described by the anti-fascist group Unicorn Riot as "an example of the antisemitic "rootless cosmopolitan" trope.

-George Soros's conspiracies were often found in the pages of Lyndon LaRouche's Executive Intelligence Review.
-In 1996, articles were published about Soros drug legalization conspiracies while Bill Clinton was negotiating a crime bill.
+Soros's conspiracies were often found in the pages of LaRouche's Executive Intelligence Review.
+In 1996, articles were published about Soros's drug legalization conspiracies while Bill Clinton was negotiating a crime bill.
 In 1997 LaRouche's publication began to cover Soros as a source of destabilization in Central and South America over critical minerals.
 Soros was also accused of running secret armies on behalf of the British Government in 1997.